Menu

 Treasurer

-SHERRY YU (they/them) is a litigation associate at Willkie Farr & Gallagher LLP.
-Sherry holds a B.A. from Washington University in St. Louis, a M.S. from Northwestern University, and a J.D. from Georgetown University Law Center, where they were on the board of OutLaw and were a recipient of DC LGBT Bar’s Lavender Equality Fellowship.
-Outside of work, Sherry is an avid CrossFitter, and was an OutAthlete in 2020 with the Out Foundation, a group dedicated to increase LGBTQ+ access in fitness, when they successfully advocated for CrossFit to allow the usage of preferred name for their certified coaches in competitions.
+SHERRY YU (they/them) is a litigation associate at Aegis Law Group LLP.
+Sherry holds a B.A. from Washington University in St. Louis, a M.S. from Northwestern University, and a J.D. from Georgetown University Law Center, where they were on the board of OutLaw and were a recipient of the DC LGBTQ+ Bar Association’s Lavender Equality Fellowship.
+Outside of work, Sherry is an avid CrossFitter, and was an OutAthlete in 2020 with the Out Foundation, a group dedicated to increasing LGBTQ+ access in fitness, when they successfully advocated for CrossFit to allow the usage of preferred name for their certified coaches in competitions.

 Members